1822 – A general hospital opened in Montreal to accommodate eighty patients.

 1756 – Natives attacked Mahone Bay, Nova Scotia, as a reprisal for the expulsion of the Acadians.

-1818 – Samuel Leonard Tilley was born at Gagetown, New Brunswick.
+1818 – Samuel Leonard Tilley was born in Gagetown, New Brunswick.

 1849 – The cornerstone of St Michael’s Cathedral was laid by Bishop Michael Power, the first Roman Catholic bishop of Toronto.